Preparing for Your First Pet

 Now that you have a pet, your housekeeping routines are likely to change.
 Depending on what animal you chose, you may have to deal with pet hair getting everywhere or muddy paw prints all over your floor.

 However, the main complaint pet owners have is the smell.
-Learn to get rid of pet odors from your furniture and carpet so you don’t become “that house” no one wants to come into.
-One popular solution is using vinegar as an odor neutralizer, but there are specialized products you can buy at pet stores as well.
+Learn to get rid of pet odours from your furniture and carpet so you don’t become “that house” no one wants to come into.
+One popular solution is using vinegar as an odour neutralizer, but there are specialized products you can buy at pet stores as well.

 Bring Your Pet Home